 Pea gravel is an affordable option that is often used for parking areas, dog runs and playgrounds.

-It provides a natural look at an attractive price, but does not provide a lot of protection for soft landings.
+It provides a natural look at an attractive price and can help limit weed growth but does not provide a lot of protection for soft landings.

 It is a low-maintenance landscaping material, which may appeal to some property owners, but parents might not find the bumps and scrapes nearly as appealing.